AltPhilipp/Basel1_SportsCarRental/README.md

 - `update_vehicle_binding` *(PUT)*
 - `delete_vehicle` *(DEL)*

 > 🚧: Describe your views and what APIs is used on which view.
-If you don't have access to the Internet Technology class Budibase environment(https://inttech.budibase.app/), please write to Devid on MS teams.
+If you don't have access to the Internet Technology class Budibase environment(https://inttech.Budibase.app/), please write to Devid on MS teams.

-This Web application was developed using Budibase and it is available for preview at [link](https://inttech.budibase.app/builder/app/app_dev_inttech_4e92b1b0a5324ff78ede1ee5149fa44c).
+This Web application was developed using Budibase and it is available for preview at [link](https://inttech.Budibase.app/builder/app/app_dev_inttech_4e92b1b0a5324ff78ede1ee5149fa44c).

 ## Execution
 > 🚧: Please describe how to execute your app and what configurations must be changed to run it.

 The codespace URL of this Repo is subject to change.
-Therefore, the Budibase PizzaRP webapp is not going to show any data in the view, when the URL is not updated or the codespace is offline.
+Therefore, the Budibase Sportscar Rental webapp is not going to show any data in the view, when the URL is not updated or the codespace is offline.
 Follow these steps to start the webservice and reconnect the webapp to the new webservice url.

 1. Clone SportsCarRental in a new repository.
 2. Start your codespace (see video guide at: [link](https://www.youtube.com/watch?v=_W9B7qc9lVc&ab_channel=GitHub))
 3. Run the SportsCarRental main available at SportsCarRentalApplication.java on your own codespace.
 4. Set your app with a public port, see the guide at [link](https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace).
 5. Create an own Budibase app, you can export/import the existing SportsCarRental app.
-Guide available at [link](https://docs.budibase.com/docs/export-and-import-apps).
+Guide available at [link](https://docs.Budibase.com/docs/export-and-import-apps).
 6. Update the SportsCarRental URL in the datasource and publish your app.

 ## Project Management